-This is easy to understand given the wide remit modern CMS have set themselves: to be the core component at the centre of a spider's web of vital tasks and outcomes in industries with wildly differing needs.
+This is easy to understand given the wide remit modern headless or monolithic CMS have set themselves: to be the core component at the centre of a spider's web of vital tasks in industries with wildly differing needs.

+Aren't you being setup to fail?
+If we started from a blank sheet, would we do it this way?
 Solving all those problems by building your own in-house systems every time now seems like an absurdity, when there are dedicated marketplace options aplenty.
+Imagine building your own CRM, email, revenue processing, HR, or identity platforms.
+Or your own infrastructure and delivery systems.
 The world has moved on, and publishing has the right to do the same when it comes to CMS.

 We created Glide upon vast experience in publishing, in editorial, in production, and of tailoring and integrating systems to give editors and creators what they need and publishers what they want.

 GPP removes problems and gives you back time to create, as a software-as-a-service platform with all the tools modern publishing demands, ready to go, geared towards content makers, from a company that is rooted in publishing and focused on making it easier.